MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-enable-maps.md

 Set up maps and location services for Field Service Mobile to enable functionality such as:

-1. Display work order location on a map
+1. displaying work order location on a map
-2. Update GPS command to replace work order location with current location of the mobile device
+2. the Update GPS command to replace work order location with current location of the mobile device
-3. Location auditing to understand realtime location of technicians for scheduling, display on schedule board map, and [geocoding](./geofencing.md).
+3. location auditing to understand the realtime location of technicians for scheduling, displaying on the schedule board map, and [geocoding](./geofencing.md).